-- Courses taken to complete a Core requirement do not count towards the Focus Track. - Students should have the prerequisites knowledge for each course as described in the university catalog: http://www.rpi.edu/academics/catalog/index.html
+- Courses taken to complete a core requirement do not count towards the focus track. - Students should have the prerequisites knowledge for each course as described in the university catalog: https://catalog.rpi.edu/

-Concentration Course Number Course Name Term(s) Offered COGNITIVE COMPUTING Different people take 'cognitive computing' to mean different things.
+Concentration Course Number Course Name Term(s) Offered COGNITIVE COMPUTING ADVISOR: Different people take 'cognitive computing' to mean different things.
 Roughly, we can split these different meanings in two groups.
 The first group uses 'cognitive computing' to denote computational methods that attempt to mimic the way the human mind processes information: stand-alone technologies that have cognitive capacities in and of themselves.
 An example would be a deep learning neural network that performs image recognition.
 The second group uses the term to denote computational tools that 'fit' and 'enhance' the human mind: human-centered technologies that are cognitively ergonomic and cognitively enabling: technologies that take into account the scope and limits of human cognition but that allow the human user to augment their cognitive powers of a human user, the system is likely to require some intelligence in and of itself.
 Our program of Cognitive Computing is along the lines of the second meaning of the term: it is a program that studies how human cognition can be extended through the use of intelligent technology.
 As such, the program draws largely from the cognitive sciences, information sciences, and communication sciences.
-ADVISOR: BRAM VAN Select three of the e following courses: HEUVELN COGS-6210 Cognitive Modeling I Spring CSCI-4100 Machine Learning from Data Fall CSCI-6270 Computational Vision Fall CSCI-6390 Data Mining Fall COGS-6410 Programming for Cog Sci and AI Spring ITWS-6400 X-informatics Spring ISYE-4260 Human Performance Modeling and Support Availability of instructor PSYC-4370 Cognitive Psychology Fall/Spring
+BRAM VAN Select three of the following courses: HEUVELN COGS-6210 Cognitive Modeling I Spring CSCI-6100 Machine Learning from Data Fall CSCI-6270 Computational Vision Spring CSCI-6390 Data Mining Fall ITWS-6400 X-informatics Spring ISYE-4260 Human Performance Modeling and Support Fall PSYC-4370 Cognitive Psychology Fall/Spring

-Concentration Course Number Course Name Term(s) Offered models to obtain kr recommend action analytics is not so m but with an entire computing theory, r computer science co analytics extends analysis (descriptive a nowledge from data) by using insight from or to guide and communicate decision-n uch concerned with individual analyses or a methodology.
-Key topics include: advance nultivariate analysis, cluster analysis, and purses such as data mining and machine uncovering unexpected patterns in data to riven decisions. n analyses to naking.
-Thus, nalysis steps, ced statistical application of learning and Select two or thre e of the following courses: ITWS-6350 Data Science Fall ITWS-6400 X-Informatics Spring ITWS-6600 Data Analytics Fall/Spring If only two of the following courses: above were chosen, select one more o f the COMM-6880 Interactive Data Visualization Summer CSCI-4020 Design and Analysis of Algorithms Spring DATA SCIENCE AND CSCI-4150 Introduction to AI Spring ANALYTICS CSCI-4220 Network Programming Fall ADVISOR: THILANKA CSCI-4320/ CSCI-6360 Parallel Programming/ Parallel Computing Spring MUNASINGHE CSCI-6100 Machine Learning from Data Fall CSCI-6020 Design and Analysis of Algorithms Spring CSCI-6270 Computational Vision Fall CSCI-6390 Data Mining Fall ISYE-4140 Statistical Analysis Spring/ Summer ISYE-4220 Optimization Algorithms and Applications Availability of instructor ISYE-4360 Applied Data Science Availability of instructor ISYE-6350 Systems Engineering and Social Media Availability of instructor ITWS-6360 Data and Society Spring ITWS-6440 Big Data Policies Spring MGMT-6100 Foundations of Data Science Fall/Spring MGMT-6560 Intro to Machine Learning Aps Fall/Spring
+Concentration Course Number Course Name Term(s) Offered Data Science and analytics extends analysis (descriptive and predictive models to obtain knowledge from data) by using insight from analyses to recommend action or to guide and communicate decision-making.
+Thus, analytics is not so much concerned with individual analyses or analysis steps, but with an entire methodology.
+Key topics include: advanced statistical computing theory, multivariate analysis, cluster analysis, and application of computer science courses such as data mining and machine learning and change detection by uncovering unexpected patterns in data to gain insights to help make data driven decisions.
+Select two or thre e of the following courses: ITWS-6350 Data Science Fall ITWS-6400 X-Informatics Spring ITWS-6600 Data Analytics Fall/Spring If only two of the above were chosen, select one more of the following courses: DATA SCIENCE AND COMM-6880 Interactive Data Visualization Summer ANALYTICS CSCI-4150 Introduction to AI Spring ADVISOR: CSCI-4220 Network Programming Fall Brian CSCI-6360 Parallel Computing Spring Callahan CSCI-6100 Machine Learning from Data Fall CSCI-4020 Design and Analysis of Algorithms Spring CSCI-6270 Computational Vision Spring CSCI-6390 Data Mining Fall ISYE-4140 Statistical Analysis Spring/ Summer ISYE-6360 Applied Data Science Fall ISYE-6350 Systems Engineering and Social Media Spring ITWS-6440 Big Data Policy Spring MGMT-6100 Foundations of Data Science Fall/Spring MGMT-6560 Introduction to Machine Learning Applications Fall/Spring